kubernetes/website/docs/admin/authorization/index.md

 Users who have ability to create pods in a namespace can potentially escalate their privileges within that namespace.
 They can create pods that access secrets the user cannot themselves read, or that run under a service account with different/greater permissions.

 **Caution:** System administrators, use care when granting access to pod creation.
-A user granted permission to create pods (or controllers that create pods) in the namespace has the ability to:
-    * Read all secrets in the namespace.
-    * Read all config maps in the namespace.
-    * Impersonate any service account in the namespace and take any action the account could take.
+A user granted permission to create pods (or controllers that create pods) in the namespace can: read all secrets in the namespace; read all config maps in the namespace; and impersonate any service account in the namespace and take any action the account could take.
 This applies regardless of authorization mode.
 {: .caution}